What does your brand say about your business before you do?

 The mid-range consumer – they aren’t necessarily into the cheapest option but they also aren’t 100% dedicated to the most expensive option either.
 They’re in the middle and are willing to invest a bit more if it makes sense.

-Now that you know a bit more about the “ideal luxury consumer” it’s time to think about what they want and desire a bit more.
-So that you can have a brand that matches their desire.
-Ultimately, leading them to being attracted to your brand.
+Now that you know a bit more about the “ideal luxury consumer” it’s time to think about what they want and desire.
+So that you can have a brand that attracts them to your business.

 A Solid Brand Foundation

 Your luxury brand needs to be clear on the type of customers it serves.
-It also needs to have clear brand vision and values.
-Your luxury brand should also be clear about how you want to be positioned in the market.
+It also needs to have a clear brand vision and values.
+Your luxury brand should also be intentional about how you want to be positioned in the market.

 For example, what is your brand’s unique point of view?
 Do you serve only a particular market?
 Or do you solve a specific need in the market?
-Think about how you can incorporate your brand story into the marketing and position of your luxury brands influence in the market.
+Think about how you can incorporate your brand story into the marketing and positioning of your luxury brand’s influence in the market.

 Once you’ve clearly defined your positioning and who your luxury brand serves in the market.
 You can then move on to the other steps of developing your brand, which include your visual identity.